Skip to main content Skip to footer

 Styling the ComboBox Control

 Wijmo's ComboBox, along with its other controls, is highly customizable.
-For this sample, we will modify the dropdown to have a dark-mode look.
+For this sample, we will modify the dropdown to feature a dark-mode aesthetic.

 Inside the App.vue file's <style> tag, add the following: